 Elyssa Lefurgey-Smith is a violinist with a passion for chamber music, collaboration and inspiring young minds.
 For the past decade Elyssa has been in demand as both a modern and baroque violinist in Toronto performing with groups such as Tafelmusik Baroque Orchestra and the Aradia Baroque Ensemble.
-She was the director of the Kingsway Conservatory Strings program and the founder of the KCM youth orchestra program.
+As a violin teacher she was the director of the Kingsway Conservatory Strings program and the founder of the KCM youth orchestra program.
 She has recently moved to Victoria, BC and is currently accepting new students.

 B&W Photos courtesy of Angela Lattanzio